 In October 2022, we engaged Torreya Partners as a financial advisor to help explore additional strategic opportunities.
-As part of this engagement, we have agreed to issue warrants to acquire shares of our common stock having a value equal to \$0.5 million at the time of issuance.
-To date these warrants have not been issued and have been accrued for as of December 31, 2022.
-We will also pay Torreya Partners a transaction fee equal to 20% of aggregate consideration, up to a maximum of \$2.0 million, in connection with a potential strategic transaction.
-As of December 31, 2022, we have not accrued any amount for potential future transaction fees.
+As part of this engagement, we issued warrants to acquire shares of our common stock having a value equal to \$0.5 million.
+These warrants were issued during the three months ended March 31, 2023.
+We will also pay Torreya Partners a transaction fee equal to 20% of aggregate consideration, up to a maximum of \$2.0 million, upon completion of a strategic transaction.
+As of March 31, 2023, we have not accrued any amount for potential future transaction fees.